aerugo/stina/README.md

 ## Features

-- **No Build Dependencies**: Run directly from the filesystem without any server or installations.
-Stina currently relies on some libraries over CDNs, but these can be replaced with local copies if needed.
+- **No Build Dependencies**: Run directly from the filesystem without any server or installations or dependencies.
 - **API Key Support**: Connect to various language models using your own API keys.
 Currently supports Azure AI Foundry, OpenAI, and Anthropic.
 - **Ollama Integration**: Supports local language models via Ollama.
 - **Dynamic System Prompts**: Configure and change system prompts (custom instructions) during conversations, allowing you to switch contexts seamlessly.